appacademy/SWEO-Part-Time-Resources/2-Module/6-week/4-day/study-guide.md

-- Understand the basics of javascript's built in `sort` function and how the comparison callback function works
+- Understand the basics of JavaScript's built in `sort` function and how the comparison callback function works
 - Different sorting algorithms
   - Bubble
   - Insertion